-(1) Under guaranty fund laws existing in all states, insurers doing business in those states can be assessed (in most states up to prescribed limits) for certain obligations of insolvent insurance companies to policyholders and claimants.
+- (1) Under guaranty fund laws existing in all states, insurers doing business in those states can be assessed (in most states up to prescribed limits) for certain obligations of insolvent insurance companies to policyholders and claimants.
 The life and health insurance guaranty associations in which the Company participates that operate under these laws respond to insolvencies of long-term care insurers and life insurers as well as health insurers.
 The Company's assessments generally are based on a formula relating to the Company's health care premiums in the state compared to the premiums of other insurers.
 Certain states allow assessments to be recovered over time as offsets to premium taxes.
-Some states have similar laws relating to HMOs and/or other payers such as not-for-profit consumer-governed health plans established under the ACA.
+Some states have similar laws relating to HMOs and/or other payers such as not-for-profit consumer-governed health plans established under the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010's (collectively, the "ACA").

-The Company did not have any contingent assessments at December 31, 2021 or 2020.
+The Company did not have any contingent assessments at December 31, 2023 or 2022.

-C. The Company did not have any gain contingencies at December 31, 2021 or 2020.

-D. The Company did not have any claims related extra contractual obligation and bad faith losses stemming from lawsuits at December 31, 2021 or 2020.

-E. The Company did not have any joint and several liability arrangements at December 31, 2021 or 2020.

-F. Various liabilities arise in the normal course of the Company's business and have been recorded.
+- C. The Company did not have any gain contingencies at December 31, 2023 or 2022. - D. The Company did not have any claims related extra contractual obligation and bad faith losses stemming from lawsuits at December 31, 2023 or 2022. - E. The Company did not have any joint and several liability arrangements at December 31, 2023 or 2022. - F. Various liabilities arise in the normal course of the Company's business and have been recorded.
 In the opinion of management, any ultimate contingent losses will not have a material adverse effect on the Company's future results of operations and financial position.
 The Company, to the best of its knowledge, has no assets that it considers impaired that are not already recorded in the Company's books.